Stepfather denies murdering five-year-old Logan

 Cole replied: “No. She ran out of the house when I told her to get her hands off Logan when she shook him.”

-“I didn’t punch Logan.
-I never said Angharad punched him, I have never said that,” Cole said.
+Cole said: “I didn’t punch Logan.
+I never said Angharad punched him, I have never said that.

 “I didn’t kill Logan.
 Angharad was awake, Angharad woke me up.”